 Call 503-865-6884 to request a pump out.
 RVs are typically serviced within the next business day.

-The City of Portland has committed $780,000 to this program.
-This money comes from the Federal government's 2021 American Rescue Plan local recovery funds.
-Portland will receive a total of $208 million from the American Rescue Plan and has the next few years to spend it.
-The City of Portland is spending money in three priority categories:
+The City of Portland has committed $805,000 to this program.
+This money comes from the Federal government's 2021 American Rescue Plan Act (ARPA) local recovery funds.
+The City of Portland is spending the funding in three priority categories:

 - Houselessness Response and Household Stabilization